-This town loop is a 15km connection of easy trails that go around and within the City of Fernie.
+Fernie Town Trail is 15km of connected family-friendly trails that go around and within the City of Fernie.
 You'll see mountain views, follow sections of the Elk River, and explore the fringes of Fernie's huge multi-use trail network.

-This town trail is a 15km lap around the City of Fernie travelling on a mixture of singletrack biking trails, gravel pathways, and paved surfaces.
-There's no specific starting place, but we've listed a few recommended spots on the map below which vehicular access.
+This town trail is 15km of connected trail around the fringe of Fernie.
+The easy and family-friendly trails travel a mixture of singletrack biking trails, gravel pathways, and paved surfaces.
+There's no specific starting place, but we've listed a few recommended spots on the map below which vehicular access and parking.

-Expect to take about 3-4hours to walk the whole loops on foot, and approximately 1hr on a bike (that's excluding time stopped for taking a few photos along the way, cooling your feet off in the Elk River, drink and snacks break in Downtown Fernie).
+Expect to take about three to four hours to walk the whole trail, and approximately one hour on a bike (excluding time stopped for taking a few photos along the way, cooling your feet off in the Elk River, drink and snacks break in Downtown Fernie).
 If you're looking for a shorter outing, these are some recommended sections you could do instead:

 This stroller-friendly gravel trail is flat with little elevation change.
 Vehicle parking at both Dogwood Park or Maiden Lake.
-The Bridge Bistro is at the midway point and is a great place to check-in for drinks or lunch.
+The Bridge Bistro is at the midway point and is a great place to drop by for drinks or lunch.

 Dogwood Park to James White Park | 4km Return

-Continuing on from Dogwood Park, you'll cross Coal Creek and rejoin a trail heading towards James White Park.
-The park trails passes through the Lizard Range Disc Golf course and follows the Elk River shoreline.
+Continuing on from Dogwood Park, you'll cross the road bridge over Coal Creek and rejoin a trail heading towards James White Park.
+The park trail passes through the Lizard Range Disc Golf course and follows the Elk River shoreline.

 James White Park also has free tennis, softball, horseshoe game, as well as disc golf facilities on-site.